The low value pool deduction is a clever strategy that lots of property investors don’t realise they can take advantage of during tax time.

 Low Value Pool Deduction Key Takeaways

-To found out just how much you can take advantage of low value pooling, get in touch with us at Duo Tax Quantity Surveyors to order yourself a tax depreciation schedule.
+To find out just how much you can take advantage of low value pooling, get in touch with us at Duo Tax Quantity Surveyors to order yourself a tax depreciation schedule.

 Ready to get started?